 An attic check will involve looking for signs of pests and for damage to insulation, electrical wires and ducting.
 If there are pests around, you need to get hold of experts in pest control to get rid of them, and to make the attic rodent-proof as best as possible.
 If the entry points are left unattended to, your little vermin friends will be back before you know it.

 General Damage – a roof inspection should include a thorough look at the structures involved – from the wooden frames to the boards on the floor, the vents and ducts themselves and the chimneys – for any signs of general damage.
-Whether caused by rodents or by the weather, a leaking roof vent, for example, will cause water to enter the attic, and this will eventually lead to rot.
+Whether caused by rodents or by the weather, a leaking roof vent or improperly installed satellite antenna, for example, will cause water to enter the attic, and this will eventually lead to rot.

 Loose tiles on the outside of the roof can often be spotted from indoors, but an external inspection should also be undertaken.
 Loose tiles let in water, and need attention as quickly as possible.
 Take a walk around your house and look up at the gutters and the roof.
 Damaged gutters – or those that are blocked – may be recognised by leaks.
 This may cause water to pool on the roof, and in turn, it may enter the attic space and cause damage as explained above.

 It is surprising how quickly rot can eat away at wood, which is another reason a regular inspection should be undertaken.
 Mold may also grow in warm and damp conditions, and this will also rot the wood, while any areas where water leakage is noticed need to be attended to immediately.
 Left only for a short time, this sort of damage can be very expensive to repair.